Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

 You should see the bash shell to a server with `master` in its name.

-## Module 3.2.
-Check that you can see the nodes:
+## Check that you can see the nodes:

     azureuser@k8s-master-27515788-0:~$ kubectl cluster-info
     Kubernetes master is running at https://kube-rg3-123456.demoe2.cloudapp.example.com